hessler/lc-component-library-io/docs/docs/index.md

 title: 🏠 Home
 ---

-# Components Documentation
+# Web Tools Documentation

-👋🏻 Welcome to the documentation section for the Life.Church Web Services Library!
-The library is available for use as a shared source of truth for global components used by the Life.Church Interactive team, specifically the Web Services team.
+👋🏻 Welcome to the documentation section for the Life.Church Web Services Web Tools Library!
+The library is available for use as a shared source of truth for global components, themes, and utilities used by the Life.Church Interactive team, specifically the Web Services team.

 ## Library Structure